latesh/iq_tutorials/ros_intro.md

 rostopic echo /gazebo/model_states
 ```

-now if fly the drone we will be able to see changes in position when we fly the drone.
+now if we fly the drone, we will be able to see changes in position as we fly around.

 fly the drone by running the following in the mavproxy terminal as we did in the previous tutorial.